dataiku/dss-visual-edit/docs/faq.md

 ## Can the webapp be used by several end-users simultaneously?

+**Yes** if using an SQL connection: Visual Edit persists edits by inserting rows into the editlog table.

-From a technical standpoint, **yes**: multiple end-users can view and edit data simultaneously. **However, they won't see each other's edits in real-time**.
+As a result, multiple end-users can view and edit data simultaneously. **However, they won't see each other's edits in real-time**.
 More specifically, if two or more end-users try to edit the same cell at the same time:

 * All edits will be recorded in the editlog.
 * Only the last edit will be taken into account.